pieterbrandsen/Pansiep/docs/source/global/visuals.rst

 Data visualization
 ================

-To visualize stats on the room itself or visualize creep saynigs better this part will be used.
+To visualize stats on the room itself or visualize creep sayings better this part will be used.

 Its possible to draw text and objects on a room so all stats can be visualized too when needed.